otaviojava/money-api-book/en/chapter1.md

   }
 ```

 One problem with this solution is readability and the other is flexibility.
-For example, we have to use the value 1200 cents to represent a product that cost 12 USD
+For example, we have to use the value 1200 cents to represent a product that costs 12 USD
 ``` java
 public class Product {
      private final String name;